Service Charges explained

 If you pay by Standing Order, you will need to contact your bank immediately to arrange for the payment to be changed from April 2019.

+For easy ways to pay your rent or request a refund click here.
 You can use the following methods to pay your rent and service charges:

 By Direct debit or Standing Order